 The surgery is accepting new patients

 The surgery has been working hard throughout the last 6 months to build up our Clinical Team, and we have been accepting patient registrations.
 We are keen to show that we are providing a range of appointment options for our patients and also have some exciting new developments in the coming months.

 We are please to announce that we have a further 2 female GPs who have started with us: Dr Helen Feane and Dr Julie Sharman.
 Both will be a great asset to the surgery and improve GP access.

-In the coming month we will have a new Mental Health Practitioner starting in the surgery.
+We also have a new Mental Health Practitioner working in the surgery.
 Sarah brings with her a wealth of experience in this specialty and we are excited to see the impact of this new and innovative role.

 We can offer appointments with our GPs, Advanced Nurse Practitioners, a Clinical Pharmacist, and our Practice Nurse Team.